 DMG grew out of grassroots community support and in response to a demonstrated need for more inclusive access to independent videogame arts and culture by providing community space and resources to artists working in the medium.

 DMG was first conceptualized in 2011 after participants in a one-off women-in-games program (The Difference Engine Initiative) decided they wanted to form an ongoing collective.
 We were incorporated as a not-for-profit by the founding board of directors (Jennie Faber, Cecily Carver, and Alex Leitch) in 2012.
 Today, DMG has grown into an active organization with seasonal programming and exhibitions, supporting its 550+ Toronto members and the broader game arts and culture community.

 DMG has presented over 250 artist talks, hosted 4 residency programs, presented over 500 professional and artistic development workshops, participated in scholarly collaborations (OCAD, York University), exhibited member work locally and internationally (Different Games, Indiecade at the Museum of the Moving Image NYC), curated local (AGO First Thursdays, Long Winter) and international (Brandeis University, Boston Festival of Independent Games) shows, developed open-source technical tools and platforms (iV Engine, Soba, CODEX, Community Development Toolkit), and coordinated youth arts mentorship programs (the TAC and Canada Council-funded Indigicade in collaboration with Indigenous Routes).

-DMG is a not-for-profit video game arts organization that supports people marginalized in tech spaces – especially genderqueer, nonbinary, femme people, Two Spirit people, and trans and cis women – to make, play and critique video games.
+DMG is a not-for-profit video game arts organization that supports people historically excluded from or pushed out of tech and game spaces – especially gender-marginalized and racialized people – to make, play and critique video games within a cultural context.